 How to change privacy settings for Facebook Messenger Rooms

-Just like Zoom, you have multiple ways of ensuring privacy and safety of calls made using Facebook Messenger Rooms.
+Just like Zoom, you have multiple ways of ensuring the privacy and safety of calls made using Facebook Messenger Rooms.
 The most basic precautionary measure that Messenger Rooms deploys is that the creator of the room needs to be present in order for a call to begin.
 Call creators also have the power to remove individual participants at any time.
 The following are all the privacy and safety measures you can take while using Facebook Messenger Rooms.

 - Locking: Call admins can lock or unlock a room once a call begins.
 If a room is locked, no one else can join, except for admins.